chifi49/pure-js-slideshow/README.md

         el:'#pure-js-slideshow',
-        animation:'fade',//defaults to fade, set to "fade" or "slide" autoplay:true, //defaults to true, moves to next content every "timeout" dragContent:true, (defaults to true, drag content left or right to move to previous or next content) mobile:{
+        animation:'fade',//defaults to fade, set to "fade" or "slide" autoplay:true, //defaults to true, moves to next content every "timeout" dragContent:true, (defaults to true, drag content left or right to move to previous or next content), backgroundColor:'#000',
+        keyboard: true,//defaults to false, move slides with left and right arrows when element has focus imageRatio:1,//defaults to 0, show images with background-size: cover;
+                        //imageRatio==1, show vertical images with background-size: auto 100%
+                        //imageRatio==2, show all images with background-size: auto 100%;
+        mobile:{
             enabled: false, //your custom logic to detect if its mobile or not
             maxheight: 750, //max height of content in mobile device